cdvelop/docpdf/README.md

 # docpdf

 An open-source Go library for generating PDFs with a minimalist and intuitive API, similar to writing in Word.
-Optimized to run in the browser with WebAssembly.
+Optimized to run in the browser with WebAssembly without dependencies.

 ## Description

 docpdf is a Go library that allows you to generate PDF documents with an intuitive and simple API.
 It is designed to be easy to use, with an approach similar to writing in a word processor like Word.
 The library is optimized to work in the browser with WebAssembly.

+The main focus of this library is to compile into a compact binary size using TinyGo for frontend usage, as standard Go binaries tend to be large.
+This makes it ideal for web applications where binary size matters.

+### TinyGo Compatibility Checklist

+The following standard libraries will be replaced or modified as they are not 100% compatible with TinyGo, in order to reduce the binary size:

+- [ ] bufio
+- [ ] crypto/sha1
+- [ ] errors
+- [ ] fmt
+- [ ] golang.org/x/image
+- [ ] io
+- [ ] os
+- [ ] path/filepath
+- [ ] sort
+- [ ] strings
+- [ ] sync
+- [ ] time

 ## Usage Example: